Help & FAQ

 a

-word/domain,extensionfirst line; otherwise the file is pure data.
+word/domainfirst line; otherwise the file is pure data. - Domain columns — 1 or 2 — on domain

-Your last choice is remembered as your default.
+Your last choice is remembered as your default — for the header row and the column layout alike, across search exports and Favorites.
 Invisible byte-order-marks (which Excel sometimes adds) are stripped automatically on import.

 On a list's edit page you can: type one word and